-Cycling Projects is a national UK charity, who promote inclusive cycling through a range of community engagement programmes and is best known for its Wheels for All initiative.
+Wheels for All is a national UK charity, who promote inclusive cycling through a range of community engagement programmes and is best known for its namesake Wheels for All initiative.
 Their centres offer adults and children with disabilities and differing needs the opportunity to experience the joy and freedom of cycling, using adapted cycles with the support and guidance of Wheels for All trained leaders.

 We were lucky enough to be welcomed along to one of the Wheels for All centres in Leatherhead a few months ago to see what goes on at the sessions.
 It was such a privilege to be able to see first-hand the work that Cycling Projects are doing.
 The passion of the volunteers and the joy that the sessions were bringing to the participants was clear to see.

 Stolen Goat are all about helping people to find their own form of Freedom and empowering more people to be able to get outdoors and ride.
 So we’re very excited to announce we will be supporting Cycling Projects and Wheels For All.
 This January, we will be donating 10% of our online sales to Cycling Projects.